imriss/kubernetes_factory/README.md

 # kubernetes_factory
-A place for tools related to Kubernetes
+A place for tools related to Kubernetes.

 ## P1.
 Local Persistent Volume for Kubernetes Pods on the Host (example)